 The annual memorial day is one of the most solemn on Israel's calendar.
 Restaurants, cafes and places of entertainment are shut down, and radio and TV programming are dedicated almost exclusively to documentaries about the Holocaust, interviews with survivors and somber music.

-On Monday morning, Israel is scheduled to come to a standstill as sirens wail for two minutes.
-Pedestrians typically stop in their tracks, cars and buses halt on streets and highways and drivers and passengers stand on the roads with their heads bowed.
+On Thursday morning, Israel will come to a standstill as sirens wail for two minutes.
+Pedestrians typically stop in their tracks, and cars and buses halt on the streets while drivers and passengers stand with their heads bowed.

-Sunday night's main ceremony at Yad Vashem included six survivors who lit six symbolic torches to commemorate the 6 million dead.
-A video segment on each one's personal story was presented.
+Wednesday night's main ceremony at Yad Vashem, at which Netanyahu spoke, included six survivors who lit six symbolic torches to commemorate the 6 million dead.